December 1986 Birzeit University protests: Background

 After Israel's victory in the Six-Day War in 1967, Israel has occupied the Palestinian territories, including the West Bank.
 The occupation has been controversial, with Israel accused of violating international law, as well as committing human rights abuses and apartheid against West Bank Palestinians.
 The Israeli government has also actively promoted the creation and growth of Israeli settlements in the West Bank.
 The Palestine Liberation Organization, an umbrella group representing the most prominent armed Palestinian nationalist paramilitaries in the second half of the 20th century, has also been accused of a number of human rights violations and of waging a terrorist campaign against Israelis.

 Birzeit University is a public university in Birzeit, a Palestinian Christian town near Ramallah in the West Bank.
 The university is considered one of the best universities in Palestine and the Middle East in international university rankings.
 In the 1980s, Birzeit University was the centre of a significant number of protests, strikes, and clashes between Palestinians and Israeli forces.
 The university was forcibly closed by the Israeli authorities for more a month on six different occasions between 1980 and 1985, and several of the university's professors were arrested and exiled during that period.
-In 1984, a student at the university was shot and killed by the Israeli military while taking part in a demonstration in support of Palestinian Liberation Organisation leader Yasser Arafat.
+On 21 November 1984, a student at the university named Sharif Khalil Taibe was shot and killed by the Israeli military while taking part in a demonstration in support of Palestinian Liberation Organisation leader Yasser Arafat.